 Do I need life insurance?

-The first step to take when assessing if you should take out coverage is to consider the financial stress that your family would suffer if you were suddenly no longer around to provide a steady income.
-Whether it be the birth of your first child or the purchase of your first home with your spouse, the moment that others become financially dependent on you is the moment you should consider taking out life cover.
+Whether it’s the birth of your first child or the purchase of your first home with your partner, the moment that others become financially dependent on you is the moment you should consider taking out life cover.

-Significant life events that may lead to taking out life insurance:
+Significant life events that may prompt you to take out life insurance include:

 - Getting married